 Review: Ever Tried Trader Joe's Wet Food?, Contributors to CatForum.com, October 2008

-Review: Trader Joe's Turkey and Giblets Dinner Canned Cat Food Reviews, Contributors to Viewpoints.com, As of January 2014
+Review: Trader Joe's, Contributors to Viewpoints.com, As of April 2015

-Trader Joe's doesn't list any information about its cat food on its website, but a cat owner here helpfully posts the ingredients and nutritional breakdown for Trader Joe's Chicken, Turkey and Rice Dinner.
+Trader Joe's doesn't list any information about its cat food on its website, but a cat owner here helpfully posts the ingredients and nutritional breakdown for Trader Joe's Chicken, Turkey and Rice Dinner, which, at the time of this update, remain current.

 Review: Which Food Is Best?, Contributors to Catster.com, June 2011